Tell my ex I'm pregnant by him?

 I wonder if you can help me.
 I went out with a guy for four weeks and I lost my virginity to him — I really did think that he was special.
 As we both have our final examinations fast approaching, he said that he no longer wanted to see me anymore.
-I can harden myself to that fact, but I have just recently discovered that I am pregnant by him and this complicates the issue tremendously for the following reasons: 1. no money, no job yet.
-2. no fondness for kids 3.
+I can harden myself to that fact, but I have just recently discovered that I am pregnant by him and this complicates the issue tremendously for the following reasons: 1.
+No money, no job yet.
+2. No fondness for kids 3.
 I don't want him to find out as he will assume that I got pregnant simply to "trap" him.

 On top of that, I see him daily on campus and I am almost so close to telling him as a way of hurting him (he has a new woman now).
 Does pregnancy entail madness?
 I am really very confused.
 Do I tell him?
 I am not sure if I have any feelings other than hatred for him now.

-Feeling used, abused and swollen
+Feeling used, abused, and swollen

-Dear Feeling used, abused and swollen,
+Dear Feeling used, abused, and swollen,

-Whether or not you tell your ex that you're pregnant, you may want to talk to a friend or family member first.
-Another confidant can help you walk through your choices, and support whatever decisions you make.
-You may also want to consider visiting a professional counselor or therapist.
-S/he may help you put things in perspective so you can weigh your options about whom to tell when and how to move forward with your pregnancy.
-For more information and advice about all your pregnancy options, take a look at Signs of early pregnancy and abortion info in the Go Ask Alice!
-Sexual Health archive.
+Whether or not you tell your ex that you're pregnant, consider talking to a trusted advisor (such as a friend, family member, or clergy) first.
+S/he may help you put what you're dealing with in perspective, so that you can weigh your options about whom to tell and how to move forward with your pregnancy.
+For more information about all your pregnancy options, take a look at Signs of early pregnancy and abortion info in the Go Ask Alice!
+Sexual and Reproductive Health archive.